• Installation

 When the pressure on the manometer fades to zero in the 15 minutes after making a drink, indeed the expansion valve is leaking (worn out) and needs to be replaced

-Now: dispence a coffee recipe and during the dispencing , check the manometer if it reaches a pressure between 8,5-10 bar.
-This is Okay!
+• Now: dispence a coffee recipe and during the dispencing , check the manometer if it reaches a pressure between 7-10 bar (depending on coarseness coffee and used brewer type) This is Okay!

 If not: check the coarseness of your grounded coffee and make it finer (mostly) and try again.

-During the dispencing of a coffee drink, you can increase-decrease the pump pressure by turning the central adjustment screw
+• In the hardwaretest and during the dispence of a coffee drink, you can increase-decrease the pump pressure by turning the central adjustment screw

 Note: Screw in (clockwise) = more pressure

-Note: if the 8,5-10 bar cannot be reached , dispite the fact that the coarseness of the beans is Okay, probably your pump is defect and needs to be replaced
+Using a 37 mm brewer: if the 8,5-10 bar cannot be reached during dispensing, despite the fact that the coarseness of the beans is okay, probably your pump-head is defective and needs to be replaced

 Goto: